polystat/py2eo/README.md

 #### CPython ####

 Also, we tested Py2EO on [CPython](https://github.com/python/cpython/tree/3.8/Lib/test), python language implementation tests, version `3.8`.
 For all tests (250,000+ lines of Python code), `EO` is generated and passes `EO` syntax check stage.
 Subsequent `Java` generation (and, therefore, `Java` compilation and execution), comes to `Python` runtime transpilation issue.
 Got plans to come back to issue after majority of functional "simple" tests will pass.

+> You can see this in the Integration Tests CI.
+Go to Actions → Integration Tests.
+Go to the CPython job, select any workflow run and checkout the Run integration tests step.

 To proof this (transpile CPython tests source code and perform EO syntax verification) on clean `Ubuntu` (20.04+):